b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 - DONE Implement a retrieveSeenPosts logic to get the last fifteen seen posts by the user from database
 - DONE Implement a sidebar menu to acces all the different post views

-#### Acces to the user made suggestions
+#### Acces to the user made suggestions and own posts suggestions

 - Me as user, I want to see the suggestions made by me
+- Me as user, I want to see the suggestions that have been made to my posts
 - Me as user, I want to acces to them through the sidebar menu

 ##### Tasks

-- DONE Implemet suggestion page to see al the user suggestions
+- DONE Implemet suggestion page where i can view either the suggestions made by me or the suggestions that habe been made to my posts
 - DONE Implement retrieveOwnSuggestions logic to retrieve the suggestions made by the current user from database
+- DONE Implement retrieveOwnPostsSuggestions logic to retrieve the suggestions made by the current user from database

 #### Update user avatar and update user password